MRCIEU/CheckSumStats/README.md

 are in opposite directions, the effect size conflict flag is set to moderate or high.
 If the two-sided P value in both datasets is ≤0.0001 then the flag is upgraded to high.
-In addition, if the summary association statistics in the target dataset and GWAS catalog are derived from the same publication, and effect sizes are in opposite directions, the conflict flag is set to high regardless of P value.
+In addition, if the summary association statistics in the outcome dataset and GWAS catalog are derived from the same publication, and effect sizes are in opposite directions, the conflict flag is set to high regardless of P value.